Russians shooting at rescuers in flooded areas following dam collapse, Zelensky says - Local News 8

 “The area where the Kakhovka dam was, is full of landmines, which are now floating in the water and are posing a huge risk,” Fabrice Martin, country director at CARE Ukraine, said in a statement.

+“It was reported that out of seven people who were grazing cattle, five drowned,” Vladimir Leontiev, head of the Nova Kakhovka city administration, told Russian television according to TASS.

+“The most difficult situation is in Aleshki [the Russian spelling of ‘Oleshky’] and Hola Prystan,” another official installed by the Kremlin in occupied territory on the east bank of the Dnipro River said on Telegram.
+Oleshky lies around 70 kilometers west of Nova Kakhovka, and Hola Prystan some 20 kilometers beyond that.

-At least three people have died in the Russian-occupied town of Oleshky after water flooded “about 90%” of it, the town’s exiled Ukrainian mayor Yevhen Ryshchuk told CNN.
+Oleshky’s exiled Ukrainian mayor Yevhen Ryshchuk told CNN earlier Thursday that at least three people have died in the town after water flooded “about 90% of it.”

 “Three people drowned there.
 We do not know how many more dead people there will be.
 I think there might be many more,” Ryshchuk said.